viachiyu/viachu-pocket-client/README.md

 ## Overview

-This app is designed to simplify this process for groups, making it effortless to track and divide expenses.
+This mobile-view app is designed to simplify this process for groups, making it effortless to track and divide expenses.
 When the time comes to settle up at the end of the trip, the app has already done the math, so you know exactly what you owe or are owed!

 ### Problem